cbitstech/PG2CSV/readme.md

 ###2.
 Subject information

-Create a tab-separated values (TSV) file containing the following columns:
+Create a TSV file containing the following columns:

 **Column 1**: Subject's arbitrary ID - This will be used as the name of the folder containing each subject's data.